kushang2410/CloStore/README.md

 - 🛍️ **Dynamic Product Listings:** Browse through a wide variety of clothing items with dynamic product loading and category filtering.
 - 📱 **Responsive Design:** Ensures optimal usability across all devices, from desktops to smartphones.
-- 🔒 **Secure Authentication:** User authentication implemented using JSON Web Tokens (JWT) for secure login, signup, and profile management.
+- 🔒 **Secure Authentication:** User authentication implemented using JSON Web Tokens (JWT) for secure login, signup, and profile management, along with Google authentication using Firebase and Google Console.
 - 📦 **Efficient Data Management:** Utilized MongoDB for fast and reliable data storage and retrieval.
 - 🛒 **Cart and Checkout System:** Includes real-time updates for cart items and a seamless checkout process.
 - 🔍 **Advanced Search:** Quickly find your desired products with a powerful search bar.
-- 📝 **User Reviews:** Read and write reviews for products to help others make informed decisions.
+- 🎯 **Product Filtering:** Narrow down your choices by applying filters based on categories, price range, and more.
 - ❤️ **Wishlist Feature:** Save your favorite items for later with a user-friendly wishlist system.
 - 📊 **Order Tracking:** Keep track of your orders with detailed status updates.